 - Monospace: These typefaces have letters that are all equally spaced out, and are what you usually see in computer code.
 A good example is Roboto Mono.

-You can pair up two fonts from different typefaces to get a strong contrast between them.
+You can pair fonts from different typefaces to get a strong contrast between them.

-When you’re thinking about hierarchy, you’re really just thinking about how to show your customers what’s most important.
+Hierarchy visually shows your customers which information is most important.
 In this post, we used headings to help you figure out what each section is about.
 That’s an example of a hierarchy, and you can use different fonts to help your headings stand out.

 Use font sizes intentionally